EMC Syncplicity by Axway Review. By Josh Linder @ TomsITPro. See original article here.

 EMC's Panorama provides benefits to end users and IT administrators.
 For the user community, people can access files via mobile and without the need for VPN tunnel connectivity, which is both an expectation of cloud storage users and a technical challenge (hotels/cafes restrict or charge for VPN connectivity).
 Panorama also includes a built-in document editor to quickly change Microsoft Office files and annotate PDFs, natively check-in/check-out SharePoint assets, and access offline files prior to sync.
 While the editor will not match Microsoft's native office tools or some of the excellent third-party apps, it keeps the documents within the EFSS ecosystem and can help out in a pinch.

-For IT, adoption of Syncplicity is accelerated since there is no need for migration of files, permissions, or other authentication.
-Syncplicity maintains the fidelity and structure of customers' existing three-tier architecture, which abides by security standards mandated by corporations or government clients.
+For IT, adoption of Syncplicity by Axway is accelerated since there is no need for migration of files, permissions, or other authentication.
+Syncplicity by Axway maintains the fidelity and structure of customers' existing three-tier architecture, which abides by security standards mandated by corporations or government clients.
 There is also mobile administration and policies, such as remote wipe, passcode enforcement, and "open-in" third-party application restrictions (to prevent files from leaking out of the EFSS ecosystem).
-However, on a negative note, there is no seamless support for Syncplicity from the most popular mobile or desktop applications.
+However, on a negative note, there is no seamless support for Syncplicity by Axway from the most popular mobile or desktop applications.

 Functionally, StorageVaults offers policy-driven hybrid cloud that gives IT the control over data storage and residency to meet internal and industry regulations.
-Customers can configure Syncplicity to store file versions and history in multiple storage arrays at the same time, based on user, group, and folder policies.
-Syncplicity's on-premises StorageVaults also supports second layer authentication (StorageVault Authentication) that provides greater privacy and compliance control.
+Customers can configure Syncplicity by Axway to store file versions and history in multiple storage arrays at the same time, based on user, group, and folder policies.
+Syncplicity by Axway's on-premises StorageVaults also supports second layer authentication (StorageVault Authentication) that provides greater privacy and compliance control.

 Security Policies And Group Management